-Jim Stratton, Senior Regional Director
+Jim Stratton, Deputy VP Regional Operations

-Jim Stratton is the Alaska Regional Director for the National Parks Conservation Association, a position he has held since December 2002.
+Jim Stratton is the Alaska Senior Regional Director for the National Parks Conservation Association, a position he has held since December 2002.
 Prior to joining NPCA, Jim spent eight years as the director of the Division of Parks and Outdoor Recreation for the Alaska Department of Natural Resources and 11 years as the Program & Finance Director for Alaska Conservation Foundation.
 He started his Alaska conservation career in 1981 as the Executive Director of the Southeast Alaska Conservation Council.
 Jim is a founding board member of Training Resources for the Environmental Community (TREC) and was the founding Board Chair of Alaska Community Share, Alaska’s first statewide alternative workplace giving organization.
 He is currently Board Chair of the Great Land Trust.
 When not working or volunteering for conservation efforts, he produces and hosts the Arctic Cactus Hour, a weekly public radio program (music, not talk) on Anchorage’s KNBA.
 He also likes to fly fish, is into birding, and with his wife Colleen Burgh, travel to wild and exotic places, especially those that provide a stamp for his National Park Passport.
 Jim holds a degree in Recreation and Parks Management from the University of Oregon and an MBA from Alaska Pacific University.

 Joan Pascale Frankevich, Program Manager